RageAgainstThePixel/OpenAI-DotNet/README.md

 1. [Pass keys directly with constructor](#pass-keys-directly-with-constructor) :warning:
 2. [Load key from configuration file](#load-key-from-configuration-file)
 3. [Use System Environment Variables](#use-system-environment-variables)

-You use the `OpenAIAuthentication` when you initialize the API as shown:

 #### Pass keys directly with constructor